How to Design an Aluminum Structure using ADM, AS1664, Eurocode or CSA 157

 • Already know their design forces and want to run a simple check

-The Quick Design module (which is available from the SkyCiv Dashboard, under Quick Design) where users can select from the following supported aluminum design standards:
+The Quick Design module (which is available from the SkyCiv Dashboard, under Quick Design) where users can select from the following supported aluminum structure design standards:

 • American Standards – Aluminum Design Manual (ADM) 2015 (ASD & LRFD)